rajshritotla/1984-generative-graphics/README.md

     Sketch -> Import Libarary -> Add Library

     If any supporting library for the application is missing, errors could be seen in the IDE console.
 In that case install those libraries as well.
+    **WARNING** For the access on the webcamera to work, you MUST allow camera access for Processing.
+On Macs, go to security and privacy, then under the selection bar on the left panel, select camera.
+Check the box for Processing and the application should have access to the camera now.

 3. Copy "fist.xml" file to: